Submitting an Application

 Do I need to move?

 No. The program was designed for the working professional.
 On-site orientation is highly encouraged because of the opportunity to collaborate with classmates and meet professors.
 Our convenient learning management system provides access to your university and your DNP courses wherever you are.
-You could hold a class discussion or submit a paper while sitting on the beach!

 Do I need to Complete the FAFSA to be eligible for financial aid?